The island is famous for its dramatic landscape and is one of the most popular hiking destinations in Scotland.

 The Old Man of Storr Hike and Coastal Walks

-The Old Man of Storr Hike is the most famous walk on the island.
-As part of the Trotternish ridge, the Storr was formed by a great series of ancient landslides.
+The Old Man of Storr Hike stands out as the island’s most renowned trail.
+Situated along the Trotternish ridge, the Storr itself was shaped by a great succession of ancient landslides.

-The area in front of the cliffs of the Storr – with towering cliffs and pinnacles all around – is known as the Sanctuary.
-The most famous rock formation, the ‘Old Man’, is a large pinnacle that can be seen from miles around.
-Legend has it that the Old Man of Storr was a giant who lived on the Trotternish Ridge.
-When he was laid to rest upon his death, his thumb – the ‘Old Man’ – remained partially above the ground.
-Beyond the Old Man stands the Needle Rock – also known as the Cathedral -, which has a hole at the top.
+The area in front of the Storr cliffs, encompassed by towering cliffs and pinnacles, is famously referred to as the Sanctuary.
+Among the notable rock formations, the most renowned is the ‘Old Man’, a prominent pinnacle visible from miles away.
+According to legend, the Old Man of Storr was a colossal giant who resided on the Trotternish Ridge.
+Upon his demise, his thumb, known as the ‘Old Man’, remained partially exposed above the ground.
+Adjacent to the Old Man is the Needle Rock, also known as the Cathedral, featuring a distinctive hole at its summit.

 Clear hill paths with steep and rocky sections higher up.